A Variational Infinite Mixture for Probabilistic Inverse Dynamics Learning: Empirical Evaluation

-\textbf{Bayesian Sequential Updates.} In Figure \ref{fig:bayes_seq} we demonstrate a sequential learning problem.
-Data from the Chirp dataset arrives in three batches, and the posterior of the later batches becomes the prior for the current learning batch.
-ILR successfully captures data trend and no significant catastrophic forgetting of previously learned knowledge can be observed.
-The approximation errors resulting from the mean-field assumptions have little influence because the posterior updates are localized in the input domain.
+\textbf{Bayesian Sequential Updates.} In Figure~\ref{fig:bayes_seq} we demonstrate a sequential learning problem.
+Data from the Chirp dataset arrives in three batches, and the posterior of the previous batches becomes the prior for the current learning batch.
+ILR successfully captures the data trend and no significant catastrophic forgetting of previously learned knowledge can be observed.
+The approximation errors resulting from the mean-field assumption has little influence because the posterior updates are localized in the input domain.